Salesforce API Landscape

 Streaming API (Legacy)

-CometD/Bayeux long-polling protocol for receiving near-real-time notifications.
+CometD/Bayeux long-polling protocol for near-real-time notifications.
 Being superseded by Pub/Sub API.

 Channels